jcmartinezmori/jcmartinezmori_old.github.io/research.md

 ## The Group Traveling Salesman Problem [Ongoing]
 With Chinmoy Dutta, David Shmoys, and Samitha Samaranayake.

+## Approximation Algorithms and Heuristics for the Pickup and Delivery Problem [Ongoing]
+With Adrian Hernandez and Samitha Samaranayake.

 ## Bounded Asymmetry in Road Networks [Link]
 With Samitha Samaranayake.